 1. We place a piece of code (ad tag) on your blog/site.

-2. As a browser loads your page when it hits the div containing the ad tag.
+2. As a browser loads your page it hits the div containing the ad tag.
 It then tells the browser “Hey browser, I’m an advertisement; you need to call/follow this link to pull the correct ad to fill this space”.

 3. That link calls our Google server and starts a bidding process between all of our advertisers based on audience and context.